troclaux/notes/aws.md

 - aws professional services: global group of experts available to work alongside your team and help achieve cloud goals faster
   - often partner with APN (Aws Partner Network) members
-- APN (Aws Partner Network): global community 3rd party companies that help customers build, market and sell their offerings on aws
+- APN (Aws Partner Network): global community of 3rd party companies that help customers build, market and sell their offerings on aws
   - offerings = products, services or solutions that APN provides to customers using aws infrastructure
   - types of APN partners
     - APN technology partners: provide hardware, connectivity or software solutions